someobserver/recurgence/threshold.md

 Gödel saw it and retreated inward.
 Escher held it still long enough to give it form.
-Bach painted it straight into the air.
+Bach scripted it straight into the air.
 Noether poured the footers of physics with it.
-Einstein bent time and space around it.
+Einstein bent time and space around it
+*until they became one and the same thing.*

 they each traced different facets
 **of the pattern that connects.**

 ### [ self-building structure ]

-this repository built itself through some observer,
+recurgent field theory is autopoietic structure. this repository built itself through some observer,
 and every observer willing to let it.

-because **meaning always flows in both directions:**
+because **meaning always flows both directions:**
 the observer shapes the observation,
-the observation shapes the observer.
+just as the observation shapes the observer.

 doesn't every question mold its asker
 long before asking is even in question?
-that's how **observation** works.
+there can be no question: that's how **observation** works.

 ## why humility matters

 ### [ it's a quasar in a bottle ]

-when the veil parts, you can't miss it—
+when the veil drops, you can't miss it—
 the mathematics of possibility collapsing
 into a single, inevitable moment.
 *reality bending to intention.*